 |All other Hewes Library collections||10 items||25 items||50 items|

 Hewes Library materials can be renewed up to 3 times if there is no recall or hold placed on it.
-Once the maximum number of renewals has been reached, the item can be renewed at the circulation desk, if additional time is required.
-Contact the Circulation Desk at 309-457-2190 with questions.
-Please see chart below for additional renewal policies.
+Once the maximum number of renewals has been reached, the item can be renewed at the Information Desk, if additional time is required.
+Contact the Information Desk at 309-457-2190 with questions.
+Please see chart below for additional renewal policies. (video instructions)

 |Material||Students & Community Patrons||Faculty & Staff||How Renew?|